| |

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

-In this post, you will see 8 cable stitch knitting patterns, that include simple beginner cables as well as more complicated designs.
+In this post, you’ll find 8 cable stitch knitting patterns, from simple beginner cables to more textured, intermediate twists.

-Scroll down for the free patterns or you can grab your printer-friendly ad-free PDF Ebook here.
+Scroll down to view the free patterns, or grab your printer-friendly, ad-free PDF Ebook here.

 cable patterns